 So there you have it my friend, as you can see I am a huge fan of doing my partial mash brewing using brewers best beer kits, and I feel strongly that if you follow what I have just shown you that you will also very much like the beer that these beer kits make.

 If you have any questions drop them in the comments section below and I will most definitely do my best to help you.

-Big Robb is gone!
+Cheers Big Robb is Out!